 *The procedure of referring to Full Council is normally only used for very large infrastructure projects e.g. Tram.

 Update 8th Nov 2020:

 The Council will be discussing and potentially approving the Greenbank to Meadows Quiet Route at the Transport and Environment Committee (TEC) on Thurs 12th November.
 Therefore, it’s even more important to urgently write to your councillors and the Spaces for People team, to register your support.

 The route has been modified slightly, with the removal of the filters at the Cluny / Morningside end and the addition of a filter on Whitehouse Loan north of Warrender Park Road.
 See updated map below.

 The council are proposing a “quiet route” connecting Greenbank to the Meadows as part of Spaces for People (SfP) programme.
 Spaces for People are the series of temporary and trial measures being put in place to aid social distancing and enable active travel (non-motorised journeys).
 As lockdown has demonstrated, people feel safe to walk, wheel and cycle when motor traffic is reduced.
 Local drivers have greater incentive to drive slowly and safely in their own neighbourhood compared to those from outwith.

 Today, road traffic collisions are the number-one cause of death and serious injury to young people aged 5 to 30 and air pollution adds to the toll.
 Tomorrow, climate breakdown will be the greatest issue our children will face.
 We owe it to our children, our nieces and nephews, and their future children, to do everything in our power to implement these changes

-The graphic below shows the proposals, summarised as follows:
+The graphic above shows the proposals, summarised as follows: